akshjswl/fsp-java/day3/day3.md

 2. functional interface:
 the interface which contain ony one abstract method is called a functional interface
 3. marker interface- an interface which doesnot contain any abstract method is called a marker interface

+### Packages

+A package is used to store classes,interfaces as well as other packages.
+In java package is nothing but a folder In java we use package for two reason:
+1. to perform code reusablity.
+2. to provide data security